The Bavarian Village of Leavenworth Washington

 Outdoor theater productions are shown through the summer and indoor productions play in November and December.

 Enjoy the sights and sounds of traditional Germany though the year and especially during festivals.
 From Sausages and Sauerkraut to Snitzel and Pork Hocks, you can find fantastic food and entertainment in the restaurants.
 If you need a special gift or great memento, you can shop for Christmas ornaments, hand made wooden toys, traditional music boxes and cuckoo clocks, and of course imported beer steins and Bavarian clothing.
 Be sure to spend time at a local fruit market to see fresh fruits, jellies, jams, and other preserves.
+Leavenworth’s Christmas Lighting Festival is one of the main winter events in Washington State.

-Leavenworth’s renowned festivals and events include:
+Leavenworth Washington’s renowned festivals and events include the following.

 - Ice Fest – January